 Botanical Name: Ilex decidua

-Description: A large woodland shrub or small, multi-trunked or single-trunk tree, to 20′ tall x 6-10′ wide and stems to 8″ in diameter, with an irregular, open crown, and a horizontal branching habit.
+A large woodland shrub or small multi-trunked or single-trunk tree, to 20′ tall x 6-10′ wide.
+It has an irregular, open crown, and a horizontal branching habit.
 Leaves are simple, alternate, but sometimes hard to tell because the leaves are attached to short spur branchlets on the twigs.
 Leaves are 1.5″ to 3″ long and up to 1″ wide, obovate, with a few dull teeth along the leaf margin, especially the outer half.
 Leaf color is dark green and somewhat shiny on top, light green beneath, and deciduous, which differs from the other common hollies.
 Tiny white flowers bloom in the spring.
 Leaves turn yellow in fall before dropping.
-Sun to part shade is fine, but sun to part sun is for best fruiting.
+Grows in sun, part sun, or part shade.
+Fruiting will be better in more sun.
 A round, orange or red drupe, 0.25″ in diameter, either single or 2 to 3 together, on a short stalk up to 0.5″ long; borne in the fall and persisting through the dormant season.
+It’s dioecious; so make sure you have at least one male plant in the vicinity to produce berries on the females.
 Average growth rate of about 1-2′ per year.
 Moderate deer resistance.
-Great for rain gardens.
-Beautiful native tree that needs to be grown more.
-Drought tolerant.
+Great for rain gardens, but is also drought tolerant once established.

 It is a host plant for Henry’s Elfin butterfly.
 Butterflies and other pollinators nectar at the blooms.
 Raccoons, other mammals, songbirds, and gamebirds, along with possums, eat the fruit of this and related species.
 Members of the genus Ilex support the following specialized bee: Colletes banksi.